About Hannah Ishizaki

 In the summer of 2022, Ishizaki was the artist-in-residence for the Stiftung für Kunst und Musik, Dresden, writing a variety of chamber, orchestral, and vocal works based on the deconstruction of words and meaning.
 During her time in Dresden, she completed a String Octet that was premiered at the closing concert of the Moritzburg Festival.
 In March of 2022, she completed a residency in the Henriquez (“The Boat”) Studio at Banff, where she researched and conceptualized for an evening-length work for the sounds of dance.

-Ishizaki is currently a PhD candidate in Music Composition at Princeton University.
+Ishizaki is currently a PhD student in Music Composition and a recipient of the Mark Nelson Fellowship at Princeton University.
 Previous teachers have included David Ludwig and Chris Massa.
-She studied with Andrew Norman for composition and Areta Zhulla and Ronald Copes for violin at the Juilliard School, where she was the recipient of and first composer to receive a Kovner Fellowship.
+She studied with Andrew Norman for composition and Areta Zhulla and Ronald Copes for violin at the Juilliard School, where she was the first composer to receive a Kovner Fellowship.

 Photo by Fred R. Conrad